 The RPA was performed for the priority pollutants regulated in the CTR for which data are available.
-RPA results showed that there was no reasonable potential for the Pomona WRP to exceed the CTR criteria.
+RPA results showed that there was reasonable potential for the Saugus WRP to exceed the CTR criteria for Copper, Lead, Mercury, Nickel, Zinc, Cyanide, and Benzo(a)anthracene.